Nipah Virus Is Trending Again: Symptoms to Watch For (and Travel Tips Nigerians Can Actually Use)

 Timing matters

-Practical checklist after travel if you feel unwell
+Practical checklist if you feel unwell after travel

 Simple travel habits that reduce risk

-- wash hands regularly
+- wash hands regularly, especially before eating

-- avoid sharing cups or bottles while travelling
+- avoid sharing drinks while travelling

-When to seek help
+When to Seek Help

 - trouble breathing